-When Justin Carmony of Deseret News in Salt Lake City, Utah told us in our online community how our free tool Ask had taught him to write better questions, we just had to hear more.
+When Justin Carmony of Deseret News in Salt Lake City, Utah told us how our free tool Ask had taught him to write better questions, we just had to hear more.
 Here he shares how his newsroom is using Ask to drive ‘fantastic’ levels of engagement around their journalism.

 Why did you decide to use Ask for this piece?